queenkjuul/jingo-retro/README.md

 # Jinji

-A **git based** _wiki engine_ written for **node.js**, forked from [Jingo](https://github.com/claudioc/jingo) (Jinji means Jinji Is Not Jingo).
-Jinji aims to provide a feature-complete wiki platform with truly universal compatibility, targeting Internet Explorer 4 as a baseline browser target.
+Jinji is a **git based** _wiki engine_ written for **node.js**, forked from [Jingo](https://github.com/claudioc/jingo).
+[Jingo means Jingo Is Not GOllum](https://github.com/gollum/gollum), whereas **Jinji means Jinji Is Not Jingo.** Jinji aims to provide a feature-complete wiki platform with truly universal compatibility, targeting Internet Explorer 4 for Windows as a baseline browser target.
+IE for Mac is usable but ugly; Netscape 3 for Windows is fully functional but largely unstyled.

-Jinji does not follow previous Jingo defaults, and will not respect "legacy" Jingo configurations.
-This is best to use only with a brand new installation.
-References to older versions of Jingo in the code may be misleading, as some vestigial code may not yet have been removed, but is likely overridden elsewhere.
+Do not upgrade from Jingo to Jinji.
+Jinji does not plan to respect Jingo's backwards-compatibility or existing configurations.
+If there is interest in backporting my '"'modernizations'"' of Jingo back to the old codebase, please open an [Issue](https://github.com/queenkjuul/jinji/issues/new/choose) and let me know; most of the dependency-specific changes can be easily backported.

-All libraries have been updated to their latest versions, with requisite refactoring to account for breaking changes.
-Tests have been modified to reflect new behaviors.
+**Jinji is BETA SOFTWARE.
+All features deviating from Jingo are experimental and incomplete.
+It works stably _for my specific use case_, but it is not '"'production ready'"'**

 ![Screenshot](https://cloud.githubusercontent.com/assets/166692/26024412/f0cb9206-37d0-11e7-9748-8101fc4e662f.png)